quiode/Analysis_II_Cheat_Sheet/cheat_sheet.typ

 #def()[
   + We say that $f$ is *continuous at $x_0$* if $forall epsilon > 0: exists delta > 0: forall x in X:$ $ ||x - x_0|| < delta ==> || f(x) - f(x_0) || < epsilon $
-  + We say that $f$ is *continuous on $X$* if it is continuous at $x_0$ for all $x_0 in X$ ]
+  + We say that $f$ is *continuous on $X$* if it is continuous at $x_0$ for all $x_0 in X$

+  _If we can draw the graph of $f$ without lifting a pen, it is continuous._
+]

 #lem()[